annytikone/Library-Management-System-Api-s-with-Oauth-2-security-protocol-using-java-spring-boot/README.md

 # Library-Management-System-Api-s-with-Oauth-2-security-protocol-using-java-spring-boot
-I've built this project to understand how oauth2/token authentication protocols works using Java's Spring boot framework. here's an reference to my simple,mysql db-> mysql> select * from book;
+I've built this project to understand how oauth2/token authentication protocols works using Java's Spring boot framework.,I've also included JdbcTemplate inside of this project. here's an reference to my simple,mysql db->

+ mysql> select * from book;
 +----+-------------------+------------+----------------+-------+
 | id | bookname          | booktype   | authorname     | price |